 Whether Segmented Caching processing was enabled and cancelled by a non-206 response.

 fastly.segmented caching.error

 The reason why Segmented Caching processing failed.
-This variable will evaluate to NULL if Segmented Caching was not enabled, or if Seg completed successfully or was cancelled by a non-206 response.
+This variable will evaluate to NULL if Segmented Caching was not enabled, a completed successfully or was cancelled by a non-206 response.

 fastly.segmented caching.failed